 If you have federal student loans, you may be aware that there is an option to consolidate them.
 In doing this, be advised that there is no benefit provided with respect to your interest rate (your interest rate will be a weighted average of your existing loans).
 You can also alter your repayment terms by consolidating, but in reality, you will end up paying more money because you will be making more payments.

-There are now private companies that allow you the opportunity to refinance your federal student loans as well as your private student loans.
-While you are also consolidating your loans by combining them into one by refinancing, you will find you should have a lower interest rate than if you consolidated.
+There are now private companies that allow you the opportunity to refinance your student loan debt.
+While you are also consolidating your loans by combining them into one by refinancing your student debt, you will find you should have a lower interest rate than if you consolidated.

 - If you are comfortable with your ability to repay your loans, you have a great chance to find a student loan refinance company who will provide you with rates starting as low as 3.50% fixed, 1.90% variable.
-These rates may be significantly lower than your current interest rates.
+If you find a reputable company, refinancing your student loan debt may enable you to pay interest rates that are significantly lower than your current interest rates.

 - If you have good credit, you will be offered a better interest rate.

-- You have the ability to refinance your federal and private loans, and can pick which loans you want to refinance.
+- You have the ability to refinance your federal and private student loan debt, and can pick which loans you want to refinance.

 - If you lose your job, some companies will temporarily pause your payments and even assist with helping you find a new job.